Discover more from Weight and Healthcare

 Greater emotional distress was found to be connected to weight cycling among men and women, especially those who expected to have more personal and social success when thin (e.g., “I will be more successful, loved, desired, and healthy once I am thin/lean”), a mindset that the weight-normative approach cultivates…Overall, research conducted around the world for the past 25 years has repeatedly shown that weight cycling is inextricably linked to adverse physical health and psychological well-being.

 That’s an awful lot of harm for an intervention that is recommended to up to (what the CDC claims is) 73.6% of the population.
-Adding insult to all this injury, many of these issues end up in articles (both academic and mainstream media) that blame fat bodies with wording like “[negative health outcome] is associated with ob*sity” without any acknowledgement that it is associated with the weight cycling to which most fat people are subjected.
+Adding insult to all this injury, many of these issues end up in articles (both academic and mainstream media) that blame fat bodies with wording like “[negative health outcome] is associated with ob*sity” without any acknowledgment that it is associated with the weight cycling to which most fat people are subjected.

 The fact that intentional weight loss continues to be prescribed despite clear knowledge of the low likelihood of success and the high likelihood of harm (not to mention the fact that studies show that health-supporting behaviors have much greater success with much less harm) is a testament to weight bias and the power of the weight loss industry, including within healthcare.